Babahan-0906/read-with-ai/README.md

 4. **Select Text**: Click and drag to select text on the PDF
    - **Any selection**: Automatically expands to include the line above and below for better context
    - **Multi-line context**: Provides comprehensive surrounding text for understanding
-5. **View Context**: See the expanded context both visually and in the console
+5. **Choose Secondary Language**: Select your preferred secondary language (Turkish, Russian, Turkmen)
+6. **Get Word Explanations**: For single words or short selections, AI explanations appear automatically
+   - **Bilingual Explanations**: Dictionary and contextual meanings in both English and your selected language
+   - **Dictionary View**: Traditional dictionary definitions in both languages
+   - **Context View**: How the word is used in the specific context in both languages
+7. **Toggle Explanation Views**: Use the buttons to switch between dictionary and contextual explanations
-6. **Clear Selection**: Click the "Clear" button to reset the selection
+8. **Clear Selection**: Click the "Clear" button to reset the selection and explanations
-7. **Adjust View**: Use zoom controls to adjust the PDF view
+9. **Adjust View**: Use zoom controls to adjust the PDF view

 ### Context Selection Examples